|Essex County Indoor Bowling Association

 7. On completion of each match the COMP SEC is to be advised of the result by the first named CLUB

-within 24 hours by telephone, text message or e-mail and the signed scorecards and Result Card forwarded
+within 24 hours by telephone, text message or e-mail and the Result Card signed by representatives of

 14. Additional Rules for Over 60’s Inter-Club Leagues